Evaluation for Bariatric Surgery

 Certain lung diseases such as asthma

-In some cases, a health problem linked to weight may go away after weight loss.
+In some cases, a health problem linked to weight may go away after weight loss, but in other cases it may only partially go away, or may not improve at all.
 People who get surgery tend to lose more weight than people who get medical treatment for their weight loss.
 This means that surgery is more likely to help with problems linked to obesity, such as diabetes or sleep apnea.
 But the results are not the same for everyone.
 Some people do not lose as much weight as they want after surgery.

 Risks of bariatric surgery